amenzwa/amenzwa.github.io/stem/ComputingHistory/HowRPNCalculatorsWork.md

 ## *Post-Fix Notation*

 Building the symbol tree requires processor cycles and quite a lot of memory: symbol values, pointers, housekeeping information, etc. Evaluating the symbol tree to obtain the result requires additional processor cycles.
 However, if this mathematical expression is rewritten in the postfix notation, we get $2↵\ 5↵\ 4↵\ 2\ -\ ÷\ 8\ +\ -$.
 The symbol $↵$ in this expression is the operand delimiter, which is represented by the <kbd>ENTER</kbd> key on HP RPN calculators.
-Using an RPN calculator, we can simultaneously parse and evaluate this postfix expression in one pass, using only four temporary storage locations `x`, `y`, `z`, and `t`:
+Using an RPN calculator, we can simultaneously parse and evaluate this postfix expression in one pass, using only four temporary storage locations `x`, `y`, `z`, and `t`.
+The `x` register is also the display register.
+The `t` register is the stack-top register.
+As the operations consume the operands and the operands are popped off the stack, the value in the register `t` is kept the same and is copied down into the lower registers.

+Let us examine how the stack is used in calculations.

 <kbd>2</kbd><kbd>ENTER</kbd><br/>
 <kbd>5</kbd><kbd>ENTER</kbd><br/>